Residence Hall Accommodations for Students with Disabilities

 Housing accommodation decisions are made on a case by case basis, based on the supporting documentation provided.

-- Requests for housing accommodations and supporting documentation for new students must be received at least 6 weeks prior to the start of classes.
+- Requests for housing accommodations and supporting documentation for new students must be received by the housing application deadline.

 All requests for accommodated housing must be submitted through Disability Services.
 Please follow the Non-Academic (Medical) Process.